GP ADHD Prescribing in Queensland

 Sources & Further Reading

-- Queensland Health (opens in new tab) — QLD GP prescribing reforms, approved training pathways, and regulatory framework
+- Queensland Health (opens in new tab) — QLD GP prescribing authorisations under Medicines and Poisons Act 2019

 - Royal Australian College of General Practitioners (RACGP) (opens in new tab) — GP training resources and clinical guidelines for ADHD